 Focus closely on:

 Watch out for warning signs like ongoing lawsuits, a high number of terminated franchisee clients, or incomplete disclosures that hide key differences between franchisees and lead franchisees.
-Moreover, these could be signs of misrepresentation or worse.
+These factors alone could signify misrepresentations or even something much worse.

 3. Read Every Word in the Franchise Agreement